briancaffey/cdk-fargate-patterns/README.md

 Simply turn on the `enableExecuteCommand` property to enable the [ECS Exec](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html) support for all services.

+## ECS deployment circuit breaker

+ECS deployment circuit breaker automatically rolls back unhealthy service deployments without the need for manual intervention.
+By default this feature is enabled, you can opt out with `circuitBreaker: false`.
+Read the [docummentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-ecs.html) or [blog post](https://aws.amazon.com/tw/blogs/containers/announcing-amazon-ecs-deployment-circuit-breaker/) for more details.

 ## Internal, External or Both

 Specify the `internal` or `external` property to expose your service internally, externally or both.